MichalD96/JS-Master/README.md

 `fns.reduce((acc, fn) => fn(acc), x)` method `.reduce()` execute every function and store the final value in `acc`,

 `acc` takes the value of result of last executed function,

 `fn` is currently executing function,

-  `fn(acc)` execute callback with last function result as a argument,
+`fn(acc)` execute callback with last function result as an argument,

 `x` is a value provided to .reduce() method as a start value,

 <hr>